newbit1/rootAVD/README.md

 ```
 rootAVD A Script to root AVD by NewBit XDA

 Usage:  rootAVD [DIR/ramdisk.img] [OPTIONS] | [EXTRA_CMDS]
 or:     rootAVD [ARGUMENTS]

 Arguments:
         ListAllAVDs                     Lists Command Examples for ALL installed AVDs

-	EnvFixTask			Requires Additional Setup fix
-					- construct Magisk Environment manual
-					- only works with an already Magisk patched ramdisk.img
-					- without [DIR/ramdisk.img] [OPTIONS] [PATCHFSTAB]
-					- needed since Android 12 (S) rev.1
-					- not needed anymore since Android 12 (S) API 31 and Magisk Alpha
-					- Grant Shell Su Permissions will pop up a few times
-					- the AVD will reboot automatically

         InstallApps                     Just install all APKs placed in the Apps folder

 Main operation mode:
         DIR                             a path to an AVD system-image
                                         - must always be the 1st Argument after rootAVD

-ADB Path | Ramdisk DIR:
+ADB Path | Ramdisk DIR| ANDROID_HOME:
-	[M]ac/Darwin:			export PATH=~/Library/Android/sdk/platform-tools:$PATH
+        [M]ac/Darwin:                   export PATH=~/Library/Android/sdk/platform-tools:\$PATH
-					~/Library/Android/sdk/system-images/android-$API/google_apis_playstore/x86_64/
+                                        ~/Library/Android/sdk/system-images/android-\$API/google_apis_playstore/x86_64/

-	[L]inux:			export PATH=~/Android/Sdk/platform-tools:$PATH
+        [L]inux:                        export PATH=~/Android/Sdk/platform-tools:\$PATH
-					~/Android/Sdk/system-images/android-$API/google_apis_playstore/x86_64/
+                                        ~/Android/Sdk/system-images/android-\$API/google_apis_playstore/x86_64/

         [W]indows:                      set PATH=%LOCALAPPDATA%\Android\Sdk\platform-tools;%PATH%
-					%LOCALAPPDATA%\Android\Sdk\system-images\android-$API\google_apis_playstore\x86_64\
+                                        system-images\android-$API\google_apis_playstore\x86_64\

+                ANDROID_HOME:           By default, the script uses %LOCALAPPDATA%, to set its Android Home directory and
+                                        search for AVD system-images and ADB binarys.
+This behaviour can be overwritten by setting
+                                        the ANDROID_HOME variable. e.g. set ANDROID_HOME=%USERPROFILE%\Downloads\sdk

-	$API:				25,29,30,S,etc.
+        $API:                           25,29,30,31,32,33,34,UpsideDownCake,etc.

-Except for EnvFixTask, ramdisk.img must be untouched (stock).

 Options:
         restore                         restore all existing .backup files, but doesn't delete them
                                         - the AVD doesn't need to be running
                                         - no other Argument after will be processed

         InstallKernelModules            install custom build kernel and its modules into ramdisk.img
                                         - kernel (bzImage) and its modules (initramfs.img) are inside rootAVD
                                         - both files will be deleted after installation

         InstallPrebuiltKernelModules    download and install an AOSP prebuilt kernel and its modules into ramdisk.img
                                         - similar to InstallKernelModules, but the AVD needs to be online

 Options are exclusive, only one at the time will be processed.

-Extra Commands:
+Extra Arguments:
         DEBUG                           Debugging Mode, prevents rootAVD to pull back any patched file

         PATCHFSTAB                      fstab.ranchu will get patched to automount Block Devices like /dev/block/sda1
                                         - other entries can be added in the script as well
                                         - a custom build Kernel might be necessary

         GetUSBHPmodZ                    The USB HOST Permissions Module Zip will be downloaded into /sdcard/Download

+        FAKEBOOTIMG                     Creates a fake Boot.img file that can directly be patched from the Magisk APP
+                                        - Magisk will be launched to patch the fake Boot.img within 60s
+                                        - the fake Boot.img will be placed under /sdcard/Download/fakeboot.img

-Extra Commands can be combined, there is no particular order.
+Extra Arguments can be combined, there is no particular order.

 Notes: rootAVD will
-- always create .backup files of ramdisk.img and kernel-ranchu
+- always create .backup files of ramdisk*.img and kernel-ranchu
 - replace both when done patching
 - show a Menu, to choose the Magisk Version (Stable || Canary || Alpha), if the AVD is online
 - make the choosen Magisk Version to its local
 - install all APKs placed in the Apps folder
+- use %LOCALAPPDATA%\Android\Sdk to search for AVD system images
 ```
 ### Linux & MacOS
 ```